quadrate-language/quadrate/README.md

 ## Platform Support

-**Primary Platform:**
+**Tested Platforms:**
-- Linux (x86_64, aarch64) — tested in CI
+- Linux (x86_64, aarch64) — fully tested in CI
+- FreeBSD — builds in CI

 **Potentially Compatible:**
 - macOS (x86_64, Apple Silicon) — should work but untested
-- BSD systems (FreeBSD, OpenBSD) — should work but untested
+- Other BSD systems (OpenBSD, NetBSD) — should work but untested

-**Note**: Only Linux is regularly tested.
-Other Unix-like systems should work in theory (standard POSIX + LLVM), but have not been verified.
+**Note**: Linux receives full test coverage in CI.
+FreeBSD builds are verified but tests are not currently run.
+Other Unix-like systems should work in theory (standard POSIX + LLVM).
 Contributions for testing and fixes on other platforms are welcome!

-**Compiler Backends:**
+**Compiler Requirements:**
-- GCC (standalone compilation)
-- Clang (standalone compilation)
+- C11 and C++20 compiler (GCC 10+ or Clang 10+)
-- LLVM JIT (embedded scripting)
+- LLVM 14+ (for code generation)

 ---